-Graduate-level coursework from McKendree University or any other institution of higher education may not be applied toward an undergraduate degree at McKendree University unless the student is enrolled in an approved 3+2 or 4+1 undergraduate/graduate program.
-Students who are enrolled in approved 3+2 or 4+1 programs may apply only designated graduate courses to their undergraduate degree and the total number of credit hours applied to both programs may not exceed 30.
+Graduate-level coursework from McKendree University or any other institution of higher education may not be applied toward an undergraduate degree at McKendree University unless the student is enrolled in an approved 4+1 undergraduate/graduate program.
+Students who are enrolled in approved 4+1 programs may apply only designated graduate courses to their undergraduate degree and the total number of credit hours applied to both programs may not exceed 30.
 Courses applied to both programs will be considered "upper-level" credit hours in the undergraduate program.
-Undergraduate students who are not enrolled in approved 3+2 or 4+1 programs may take up to two graduate-level courses while enrolled as undergraduate students, but those courses may not count toward an undergraduate degree, nor will the courses be considered "upperlevel" credit hours in the undergraduate program.
+Undergraduate students who are not enrolled in approved 4+1 programs may take up to two graduate-level courses while enrolled as undergraduate students, but those courses may not count toward an undergraduate degree, nor will the courses be considered "upper-level" credit hours in the undergraduate program.
 The courses will count only as graduate credit hours.